Francis, Duke of Anjou: Early years

 He was scarred by smallpox at age eight, and his pitted face and slightly deformed spine did not suit his birth name of Hercule.
 He changed his name to Francis in honour of his late brother Francis II of France when he was confirmed.

 The royal children were raised under the supervision of the governor and governess of the royal children, Claude d'Urfé and Françoise d'Humières, under the orders of Diane de Poitiers.

 In 1574, following the death of his brother Charles IX of France and the accession of his other brother, Henry III of France, he became heir to the throne.
 In 1576 he was made Duke of Anjou, Touraine, and Berry.
+His brother Henry III had previously been Duke of Anjou.

 Alençon and the Huguenots

 During the night of 13 September 1575, Alençon fled from the French court after being alienated from his brother King Henry III as they had had some differences.
 Both Henry III and Catherine de' Medici feared he would join the Protestant rebels.
 These fears proved well-founded; Francis joined the prince of Condé and his forces in the south.
 In February 1576, Henry, King of Navarre escaped from the French court, whereupon his forces also joined Condé.
-This combined army was enough to force Henry III, without a pitched battle of any sort, to capitulate and sign the very pro-Protestant "peace of Monsieur", or Edict of Beaulieu, on 6 May 1576.
+This combined army was enough to force Henry III to sue for peace and sign the very pro-Protestant "peace of Monsieur", or Edict of Beaulieu, on 6 May 1576.
 By "secret treaties" which formed part of this peace settlement, many on the Protestant side were rewarded with land and titles.
 Francis was awarded the Duchy of Anjou (along with other lands) and thus became the Duke of Anjou.
 He had the writer Jean de La Gessée as a secretary.